Learn More and ApplyIndustrial-Organizational Psychology (MA)/(PhD)

 Course Title Quarter Hours

-Select three courses from the following list which were not taken during the MA Program:12
+Select five of the following courses which were not taken during the MA program:20

 FACTOR ANALYSIS AND STRUCTURAL EQUATION MODELING